sudotliu/sudotliu.github.io/_portfolio/pop.md

 not see enough meaningful engagement and decided to shutter the project in 2019.
 Despite that, I will never regret a single late night or busy weekend spent on this maiden voyage, because the true value we built has stayed with us to this day as knowledge gained and bonds formed.
-Besides, I think we did okay for something that basically started as a reason to learn jQuery.
+Besides, I think we did okay for something that basically started as a means to learn more.